+Olympics Netball Club

+Lee Conlan

+26 Daglish St, Narrogin, WA, 6312

+President

+conlan@westnet.com.au

+Round 2

-Name of Organisation Olympics Netball Club Contact Person Lee Conlan Address 26 Daglish St, Narrogin, WA, 6312 Position President Phone Mobile 0428 815 029 Email conlan@westnet.com.au What financial year are you applying in?
-2019/2020 Are you applying for Round 1 or Round 2?
-Round 2 Organisation's ABN 64 723 865 404 Is your organisation registered for GST?
-No Is your organisation incorporated?
-Yes If yes, please attach a copy of Certificate of Incorporation A copy of the incorporation certificate has been misplaced and a replacement copy has been No ordered.
+A copy of the incorporation certificate has been misplaced and a replacement copy has been ordered.
 Olympics will provide a copy of the Certificate as soon as it has been received.

+2. PREVIOUS COMMUNITY CHEST FUNDING Has your organisation previously received Community Chest funding?

+If yes, please tell us what year, and describe the project and the amount of Community Chest funds received

+Rising Stars Scholarship

-rganisation previously received Community Chest funding?
-No 0 If yes, please tell us what year, and describe the project and the amount of Community Chest funds received PROJECT [DETAILS What is the name of your proposed project or event?
-Rising Star c Scholarchin s Scholarship 3 s Scholarship vide a brief description of project / event (maximum of 100 wo A scholars 2020 NDNA a low incom vide a brief description of project / event (maximum of 100 wo ship program will be offered to 5 talented netballers selected in the A Rising Stars Development Squad who are recognised as being fine family and fit eligibility requirements.
-The scholarship will covery athlete contribution to remove financial pressures as a barrier
+Please provide a brief description of project / event (maximum of 100 words)

+A scholarship program will be offered to 5 talented netballers selected in the 2020 NDNA Rising Stars Development Squad who are recognised as being from a low income family and fit eligibility requirements.
+The scholarship will cover the compulsory athlete contribution to remove financial pressures as a barrier towards participation.

+The program will promote the accessibility of higher level sport to talented youth in the community who may not otherwise have this opportunity due to lower socio-economic circumstances.
 This project will reduce barriers affecting talented netballers from low-income families in Narrogin accessing higher level sport opportunities.
 It will reduce financial pressure on families, allow inclusion and ensure the same opportunities are available to everyone.